LGD-P/Getter/readme.md

 To use this extension:

 1. Install the extension in your browser (Chrome or Firefox).
-2. Click on the icon provided by the extension.
+2. Click on the extension icon.
 3. Select the types of information you want to retrieve:
    - **PDF**: Extract links to PDF files.
    - **IMG**: Extract image URLs from the page.